mengbinhao/jack-note/docs/english/NPR.md

+- 2023.6.19

+  - flood n/v

+  > To put this amount of water into perspective
+  > And just to put this into perspective
+  > These events show how severe weather can overwhelm communities on short notice, but also how proper planning and a quick response can save lives

 - 2023.6.17

   > So xxx says there's more pressure on European leaders to hammer out this plan on securing funding